jonamotta/L1TauMinator/README.md

 The package has two sub-packages:
 * the CMSSW-based sub-package:
     * `Dataformats` containing the dataformats for the CMSSW producers
-    * `L1TauMinatorEmuator` containing the actual CMSSW producers and analyzers
+    * `L1TauMinatorEmuator` containing the CMSSW producers and analyzers that produce the input to the Python-based sub-package (don't get fooled by the name: this is not a firmware emulator!)
 * the Python-based sub-package:
-    * `L1TauMinatrSoftware` containing all the algorithm development
+    * `L1TauMinatrSoftware` containing all the Neural Networks development

 ## The CMSSW-based sub-package

 `L1TauMinatorEmuator` has the usual structure of a CMSSW package:
 * `inputFiles` contains the list of files to be used as input to the Ntuple producers
 * `plugins` contains the producers and analyzers:
-    * the `*Handlers.cc` produce the singe objects
+    * the `*Handlers.cc` produce the singe objects, i.e. tower clusters, 3d clusters, and gen paticles.
+(The `GenHandler` has two versions: one with a custom handling of the taus and one with the same definition of the enu Team.
+The difference is quite big in terms of pure definition, but the effect on the development is marginal)
     * the `Ntuplizer.cc` takes all the `*Handlers.cc` inputs and produces Ntuples to be used for the trainings
-    * the `L1CaloTau*.cc` produce the tau objects in the standard manner, applying the full algorithm
 * the `python` folder contains all the configuration files
 * the `test` folder contains the `cmsRun` configuration and the code to submit condor jobs
-* the `utilities` folder contains some code to do debugging
+* the `utilities` folder contains some code to do debugging and optimisation of some working points (a bit messy but quite useful)

+The final CMSSW version of the TauMinator can be found in this [PR #42840](https://github.com/cms-sw/cmssw/pull/42840) where it is also implemented as a partial emulator (this time a real firmware emulator).

 ## The Python-based sub-package

+`L1TauMinatrSoftware*` contains all the Neural Networks development and optimisation down to the `hls4ml` implementation.
+The three versions correspond to doifferent stages of the development, the latest ois 3.0 .

-`L1TauMinatrSoftware` contains four differet folders:
+`L1TauMinatrSoftware3.0` contains four differet folders:
-* `inputMaker` to read the Ntuples produced by the `L1TauMinatorEmuator` package
+* `inputMaker` to read the Ntuples produced by the `L1TauMinatorEmuator` package:
+    * `Chain2Tensor*` is the family of codes that reads from ROOT `TChain` and produce Python-(more-)frinedly inputs and NN readable TensorFlow tensors
+    * `*Merger` is the family of codes that takes the miriad of tensors produced with `Chain2Tensor*` and creates a single TensorFlow tensor
+    * Sidenote: this part works well as long as the tensors are not too big, if tensors get to big a more stable and elegant solution are TFRecords.
+They were never needed for thsi work, but an example of their use can be found in my code for the Calibraton [here](https://github.com/jonamotta/CaloL1CalibrationProducer/blob/master/L1NtupleReader/batchMerger.py).
-* `TauDisplayer` to make tau footprints
+* `TauDisplayer` to make tau footprints (almost never used tbh, a bit cumbersome code)
 * `TauMinator` with all the code for the training of the NNs/BDTs
-    * `CLTW*.py` code is all the NN training, quantizitaion, and  pruning for the model for tower clusters
+    * `TauMinator_CB_*` are all the codes for the training, quantizitaion, and  pruning for the model for the Barrel section
-    * `CL3D*.py` cose is all the NN/BDT training, quantizitaion, and  pruning for the model for hgcal clusters
+    * `TauMinator_CE_*` are all the codes for the training, quantizitaion, and  pruning for the model for the Endcap section
+    * The sequence of use for both families of codes is:
+        * `*_ident.py` to tarin the convolutional and identification part
+        * `*_calib.py` to train the calibration part based on the convolutional of the previous step
+        * `*_QNTZD.py` are the smae thing but with pruning and quantization of the NNs
+    * `TauMinator_CB.py` and `TauMinator_CE.py` are a (failed) test to make a single NN for identification and calibration
-* `TauMinator_hls4ml` with the Jupyter notebooks for the HLS conversion and the FPGA resources usage estimate
+* `TauMinator_hls4ml` with the Jupyter notebooks for the HLS conversion and the FPGA resources usage estimate: